Low Cost Vet Care

 Check out Petfinder’s animal welfare group search tool, or the ASPCA’s low-cost spay/neuter program search tool.

 Veterinary schools are typically cheaper than veterinary clinics and animal hospitals.
-While procedures are performed by students, they are supervised by a vet.
+While procedures are performed by students, they are supervised by a licensed and credentialed veterinarian.

 Check out the American Veterinary Medical Association’s list of accredited veterinary colleges for a location near you.

-Veterinarians’ prices can vary widely.
+Veterinarians’ prices can vary widely, even within the same geographic area.
 For example, when I was looking for a new vet in New Orleans, I called six different clinics.
 The base cost of a visit ranged from $35 to $75.
-So, check around.
+So, make sure to compare prices at different clinics before making your selection.

 The Humane Society of the United States has a list of organizations that help with the cost of certain types of medical care for pets.

 If you’re buying prescription medication directly from your vet, you may be overpaying.
-Compare prices online at sites like:
+You can compare prescription prices online at sites like:

-Just like human-centered businesses, vets offer specials.
+Just like human-centered businesses, vet clinics sometimes offer specials.
 My vet has offered a 20% discount for new patients and $25 off dental cleanings.

 Be sure to check out veterinary websites and social media accounts for deals.